We have a comprehensive network of department, college, campus, and community resources available to support students

 Undergraduate students who are interested in becoming a course assistant can learn more here about the course and the application process.

 Illinois CS has many scholarships, fellowships, and other external funding available to undergraduate and graduate students.
 Visit our Awards Wiki to learn more about these opportunities.

-The department has a limited amount of funding available to support student travel and conference attendance.
-Apply here for departmental funding or check our awards wiki for other external funding opportunities.
+The department has a limited amount of funding available to support a variety of professional opportunities.
+Request departmental support or check our awards wiki for other external funding opportunities.

 Campus and College Resources